frogyushi/frogyushi/README.md

-# hello there!
+<h1>hello there!</h1>

-my name is josh, i'm a software developer residing in the netherlands! i frequently tinker with discord.js and have plenty experience on it. i have some projects on discord.js so feel free to check them out.
+<p>my name is josh, i'm a software developer residing in the netherlands! i frequently tinker with discord.js and have plenty experience on it. i have some projects on discord.js so feel free to check them out.</p>